Bisoprolol: Pharmacokinetics

-Bisoprolol has both lipid- and water-soluble properties.
+Bisoprolol is soluble in both lipids and water.
+It is classified as a beta blocker with moderate lipophilicity and hence intermediate potential for crossing the blood–brain barrier.
+This in turn may result in fewer effects in the central nervous system as well as a lower risk of neuropsychiatric side effects than highly lipophilic beta blockers like propranolol but greater such effects than beta blockers with low lipophilicity like atenolol.

 The plasma protein binding of bisoprolol is approximately 35%, the volume of distribution is 3.5 L/kg and the total clearance is approximately 15 L/h.
 Bisoprolol is eliminated from the body in two ways - 50% of the substance is converted in the liver to inactive metabolites, which are then excreted in the kidneys.
 The remaining 50% is eliminated unchanged via the kidneys.
 Since elimination is equal in liver and kidney, no dose adjustment is required in patients with hepatic or renal impairment.

 The pharmacokinetics of bisoprolol are linear and independent of age.

-In patients with chronic heart failure (NYHA stage III), the plasma level of bisoprolol is higher and the half-life is longer than in healthy subjects.
-At a daily dose of 10 mg, the steady-state peak plasma concentration is 64±21 ng/mL and the half-life is 17±5 hours.
+In patients with chronic heart failure, the plasma level of bisoprolol is higher and the half-life is longer than in healthy subjects when compared across studies.
+There is a lack of evidence directly comparing bisoprolol pharmacokinetics between healthy subjects and chronic heart failure subjects.